Metrics vs Surveys: An Analysis for Human-Aligned Benchmarking in Social Robot Navigation: Data collection

 \section{Data collection}

 In this section, we describe the steps conducted to collect the social navigation dataset and frame the analysis in a precise evaluation protocol.
-First, we detail the settings of the experimental activity carried out to accurately record trajectories of robot and people moving in the same environment.
-The eight different social scenarios are meticulously defined depicting the human motion, the robot motion, and the maps.
-Quantitative and human-centric metrics considered for the evaluation are therefore defined, and, finally, statistics and format of the survey activity are reported.
+First, we detail the settings of the experimental activity carried out to record trajectories of robot and people moving in the same environment.
+Then, the eight social scenarios are defined depicting the human motion, the robot motion, and the maps.
+Quantitative and human-centric metrics considered for the evaluation are therefore defined, and the statistics and format of the survey activity are finally reported.